josmar-crwdstffng/angular/packages/core/src/render3/STATUS.md

 Ivy is currently not feature complete, but can be tested via [`enableIvy: true`](https://next.angular.io/guide/ivy#updating-an-existing-project-to-use-ivy) [`angularCompilerOptions` flag](https://next.angular.io/guide/aot-compiler#angular-compiler-options).

-We currently expect Ivy to remain behind the flag until it's feature complete and battle tested at Google.
+We currently expect Ivy to remain behind the flag until it is feature complete and battle tested at Google.
 In the meantime you can check out this [Hello World demo](https://ng-ivy-demo.firebaseapp.com/).

 # Implementation Status